koendv/paste_dispenser/README.md

 Dispensing can be initiated either by pressing the *push* button on the dispenser, or by pushing down a foot pedal switch.

 A foot pedal switch has the advantage that it frees up a hand.
-Using a foot switch is also more stable; when pushing a button on the dispenser itself the syringe always moves a little bit.
+Using a foot switch is also more stable; pushing a button on the solder dispenser always moves the syringe tip a little bit.

 Suitable foot pedals are [Adafruit product ID 423](https://www.adafruit.com/product/423) and [Sparkfun COM-11192](https://www.sparkfun.com/products/11192), and their equivalents at ebay and aliexpress.